FuelLabs/sway-rfcs/rfcs/0018-aligned-and-dynamic-storage.md

 [Dynamic storage](https://github.com/FuelLabs/fuel-specs/issues/517) brings [additional storage opcodes](https://github.com/FuelLabs/fuel-specs/pull/640) that can be used to lower storage access cost.
 However, because of the high base read cost, we need to combine them with the existing opcodes to gain the maximum benefits.
 As the typical sizes of types show, large values on which dynamic storage becomes directly useful are rare.

 `StorageMap` values and `storage` fields **never share slots with other values**.
 Also, they **always start at the beginning of a slot**.
 We say that those values are _aligned to slot boundaries_.
-Out of standard storage types, only `StorageVec` packs different values to a same slot and can position values at an arbitrary index within a slot.
+Out of standard storage types, only `StorageVec` packs different values to the same slot and can position values at an arbitrary index within a slot.

 If we utilize the fact that most of the values written to storage are _aligned stored values_ and support that on the API/type level, **we can remove unnecessary reads before writes, which are currently the major cause of high write costs**.